 The UnSchool is committed to respecting and protecting your privacy.
 We process data in accordance with its responsibilities under the GDPR.

-We change this policy from time time, to stay compliant with relevant laws in Europe and to make sure we are on top of our game.
+We change this policy from time to time, to stay compliant with relevant laws in Europe and the US to make sure we are on top of our game.
 By using our website and services you are agreeing to be bound by this policy.

 Who are we?

 The UnSchool is owned and managed by Disrupt Design a Limited Liability Company registered in New York City.
 We run programs online and face to face to support people globally in making a positive impact on the planet.

 Why we need to collect information from you?

 We offer online services and run programs face to face so we need to collect enough information about you to keep your account secure, make sure we comply with all regulations and to design the best fit programs for your needs.